rajeevphysics/Obsidian-MathMatter/Notes/Dynamics/Newton Laws.md

 > [!summary]
-Newton's laws are descriptions of forces best described in a perfect vacuum, inertial frames of reference.
+Newton's laws are descriptions of forces best described in a perfect vacuum and in inertial frames of reference.

 >[!info]+ Read Time
 **⏱ 1 min**